 Losing the Self: Fyodor Dostoevsky, Notes from Underground (1864)

-‘We do not know ourselves.
+We do not know ourselves.
 We would be the ones to suffer if our whimsical wishes were granted. [...]
 Why, today we don’t even know where real life is, what it is, or what it’s called.

-Left alone without literature, we immediately become entangled and lost.’
+Left alone without literature, we immediately become entangled and lost.

 (Dostoevsky, Notes from Underground)